How should an Australian tax on sugar-sweetened beverages (SSBs) be designed?

 - Target for tax – Manufacturers

-- Tax rate – the higher the rate, the greater the public health impact is likely to be.
-One recommended design is: 33 cents per litre for beverages containing 5 to 8 grams of sugar/100mL; 43 cents per litre for beverages containing > 8 grams of sugar/100mL.
-This should be indexed twice a year to account for inflation.
+- Tax rate – A tiered design that taxes drinks with more sugar at a higher rate would nudge manufacturers to reduce the sugar in their products.
+One recommended design is: 40 ¢per litre for beverages containing 5 to 8 grams of sugar/100mL; 60 ¢per litre for beverages containing ≥ 8 grams of sugar/100mL.
+This should be indexed to account for inflation.

 - Use of funds – Earmarked for public health initiatives